 Three weeks is a fun age.
 Puppy’s eyes and ears are starting to open and they are starting to wobble around.
 They are also starting to find their personalities.
 During this time they will start playing with each other.
 Their baby teeth are also coming in, so momma is not with them 100% of the time now.
 She is with them at night and periodically throughout the day.
 During this phase we will introduce a litter box and start litter box training.
 They will not start using it too much yet, but they will start to use it towards the beginning of the fourth week.
 We are introducing new sounds like the blow dryer, running water, and music.

 Four weeks is when we see such a big change in puppies as their personalities are really developing.
 At this point we can see which puppies seem to be more outgoing and which ones are more in the middle of the pack.
-The nice thing about goldens, is that even the shyest puppy is usually very much a people person and does nicely when they go home.
+The nice thing about goldens, is that even the shyest puppy is usually very much a people dog and does nicely when they go home.
 The puppies are walking around much better.
 We will introduce wet puppy food at this time, but they will still be eating off their mother as well approximately 2-3 times a day.
 At this age she is still sleeping with them, however we make it so she can escape from them if need be.
 The litter box is a blessing at this age.
 They are using it approximately 40-50% of the time, but are leaving their bed to potty every time.
 We introduce some fun toys for them that make sounds and wobble around.
 People are usually coming to visit their puppy around this age, so they are meeting new people!
 We will do a second round of worming and nail trimming during this time.

 We will take them outside at this time, weather dependent, to start introducing them to pottying outside and experiencing new sounds.
 This is also a really good age for us to introduce them to a lot of sounds.
 Their sight and hearing has improved immensely from the first weeks.
 At 5 weeks of age, puppies are beginning to become more independent.
 They are walking around, wandering and exploring new things.
 They are a little more whiney when we leave them, because they love being with humans.
 Their mother is with them in the morning and at night, but during the day we are feeding them their own kibble food.
 It is being watered down still, but we will slowly transition it to reduce the water amount.
 YOU GET TO VISIT!!
 We will schedule a pick day and visit day during this age.